BridgetLandia/landlord_dashboard/README.md

 ✨ CSS
-I used base Tailwind styles
+I used base Tailwind styles, some components could have been extracted stylewise more.